Sivasankaramalan/AndroidE2ETest/ReadMe.md

 Project File Structure Description
 ---------------

-The project is structured in a way that it is easy to maintain and extend.
+The project is structured in a way that it is easy to maintain and scale.
 The file structure is as follows:

     1. e2e - Contains all the test classes